-This article looks at the meaning and differences between two types of preference shares i.e redeemable and irredeemable preference shares.
+This article looks at the meaning and differences between two types of preference shares, i.e., redeemable and irredeemable preference shares.

 Redeemable preference shares are those types of preference shares issued to shareholders with a preference share option implanted, meaning they are redeemed or repurchased later by the company.

 |Advantages of Redeemable preference shares||Disadvantages of Redeemable preference share

 |The redeemable preferential shares often provide exit opportunities for venture capital funds, which also offer a predetermined way out option at a predetermined time and price point.||The company needs to wait for the time predetermined while issuing the share before being able to redeem the share.

 |The company also redeems shares when it decides to pay back the shareholders.
 Moreover, it is an important way of paying the shareholders, comparable to paying dividends.
 When the company redeems its shares, the total number of shares outstanding reduces for the company, and the earnings per share or the company’s EPS increases, which leads to an increase in the share price.||These kinds of shares are reasonable for the companies to redeem only when the price call of the shares is lower than the shares’ recent market price.
-While otherwise, it’s logical for the company to go for share repurchases instead.|
+While otherwise, it’s logical for the company to go for share repurchases instead|

 |Issuing redeemable preferential shares allows the company to choose between repurchasing shares or redeeming shares depending on the market condition.|

 |Comparison of parameter||The redeemable preference shares||Irredeemable preference shares.

-|Definition||These are the shares that are redeemed or repurchased after the expiry of the fixed time period.||Therefore irredeemable preference shares have no option to redeem later.
+|Definition||These are the shares that are redeemed or repurchased after the expiry of the fixed time period.||These are the shares that have no option to redeem later.

-|They are buying back||Redeemable shares can buyback at any time.||while irredeemable shares are repurchased only at the liquidation of the company.
+| Buying back||Redeemable shares can be buyback after maturity.||while irredeemable shares are repurchased only at the liquidation of the company.

 |Benefits||Provide more benefits to the company.||Provide fewer benefits to the company.

-|Perpetuity||The stability does not exist in redeemable shares||while stability lives in irredeemable shares.
+|Perpetuity||stability does not exist in redeemable shares||while stability lives in irredeemable shares.

-|Continuity||Dividend parts exit until money won’t be received back.||Dividend parts live till the permanence.|
+|Continuity||Dividend parts exit until money won’t be received back.||Dividend parts live till permanence.

-The main difference between redeemable and irredeemable preference shares is their ability to repurchase by the issuing company.
-However, they still have several similar features common to the preference share, both redeemable and irredeemable shares that enjoy the preferential right to dividend and claim of assets at the time of liquidation compared to equity.
-While their position falls between debit instruments and equity shares concerning their obligation for repayment
+The main difference between redeemable and irredeemable shares is their ability to repurchase by the issuing company.
+However, they still have several features common to the preference share, both redeemable and irredeemable shares that enjoy the preferential right to dividend and claim of assets at the time of liquidation compared to equity.
+While their position falls between debit instruments and equity shares concerning their obligation for repayment.